A guide to the conveyancing timeline

 - Management Information Pack — in the case of a leasehold, this should be ordered from the freeholder or their agent.
 It must be ordered promptly, since it can take some time to arrive.

 3. Contract, deeds and mortgage

-Your solicitor will draw up the contract pack, which will include forms from above and send these to your buyer’s solicitor.
+Your solicitor will draw up the contract pack, which will include forms from step 2 above and send these to your buyer’s solicitor.